orzut/fetch-rewards-backend/README.md

 <img width="905" alt="image" src="https://user-images.githubusercontent.com/100243695/202076640-bcd9da68-04e2-4a83-8bc5-8390f2b3c6ae.png">

-#### Use case: Spend points and return a list of { "payer": <string>, "points": <integer> }
+### Use case: Spend points and return a list of { "payer": <string>, "points": <integer> }

-This request is used to get the remaining amount of points each payer has after user point redemption.
+This request is used to get the remaining amount of points each payer has after user redeems their points.

 - API call type: GET
 - url: ```http://localhost:3000/api/points```